Raleigh vs. Charlotte: Pros and Cons

 Proximity to the Mountains and Beaches

 One of the top reasons many people like living in Raleigh is its central location to the beaches and the mountains.
-You can be at the beach within two hours, making it a great day trip!
-If the mountains are calling you, head west, enjoy the Blue Ridge Mountains and the Smoky Mountains, and even check out Asheville!
+You can be at one of the best beaches in North Carolina within two hours, making it a great day trip.
+If the mountains are calling you, head west, enjoy the Blue Ridge Mountains and the Smoky Mountains, and even check out Asheville.

 Higher Tax Rates